Ever wonder why content marketing works so well for some businesses — and doesn’t seem to do anything at all for others?

 From very early days, the quality of the content posted here has attracted strategic partners — the partners Brian Clark worked with to create every line of revenue-generating business we have today.

-Eventually, that evolved into the creation of a new company — Copyblogger Media.
+Eventually, that evolved into the creation of a new company — Rainmaker Digital (formerly Copyblogger Media).
 The partnership brings together a great complement of skills, and together we can go farther and faster than Brian could have on his own.

 Whatever your business goals are, partnerships are often the smartest way to get there.
 When you’re passionate about creating excellent content, you’ll find that potential partners are attracted to that passion.